 - Why should I choose you?
 Add a compelling description, fancy images, and show off your online reviews.

-All of this data tells Google what you do and where you’re located, helping it to decide when and where your business should be shown to users.
+This data tells Google what you do and where you’re located, helping it decide when and where your business should be shown to users.

 As a local business, the chances are that someone else sells the same items or has the same expertise within your town or city.